 - Eating organic while on Phase 2 of HCG diet will prevent you from:

 - Eating organic food on Phase 2 of your diet can detoxify your body.
 It allows your body to flush out toxins from eating unhealthy processed foods.
 This, in turn, assists your body in the reduction of weight and fat.

 - Organic foods are fresher and don’t contain preservatives.

-- Achieve optimum result when combined with HCG hormones.
+- Achieve optimum result when combined with HCG.

 - Organic food reduces your health risk from the harmful cancer-causing pesticides, chemicals and fertilizers.

 - Organic foods do not contain chemicals that can interact with the ability of HCG hormone to target the abnormal fats.

 - You will get 50% more vitamins, minerals and other nutrients when you eat organic foods.